Catherine22/Algorithm/README.md

   - Put or get the secret key/keyPair from a keyStore
   - Encrypt or decrypt messages by the secret key/keyPair
   - [KeystoreManager]

-  - Verify files with its message digest or signature.
+  - Verify files with its message digest or signature, see more in [MessageDigestKit].
-  - [MessageDigestKit]

 ## Reference
   - [Algorithms, 4th Edition]